FantomKicks/docs/docs/overview/defi-features.md

 ### NFT Farm

-Fantom kicks will have an inbuilt NFT farm where you can stake, accumulate points to farm NFT Soccer Players.
+Cosmic Kicks will have an inbuilt NFT farm where you can stake, accumulate points to farm NFT Soccer Players.

 ### Staking in Bank
 Users may also stake KICKS, xKICKs and LP tokens in the Bank to earn more xKICKS rewards from our staking pools.
 Details about APYs will be announced on launch